 There are two critical elements of xenia, the first being the protection of the guest.
 The host, whether a state or the head of a household, is obligated to provide protection for the traveller, which includes food, shelter, and a facility for bathing.
 Only once the traveler had first eaten and was comfortable could they be asked questions such as their name.
 However, this is reciprocal, and so the guest, likewise, holds their own obligations of being humble and courteous, and not be a burden.
 The second element of xenia, if applicable to the situation, is the guidance toward their next destination.
 Once the guest is ready to part the host should provide them a parting gift called a xenion (ξεινήιον), and likewise, if possible, the guest should provide the host a gift as well once they resume their journey.
 The exchange of gifts between the two xenos binds each other in the future.

 Xenia should be provided whether that person is a follower of the true faith or not.
 It is a sin, a direct transgression against the Gods, to deny someone of hospitality just because they do not follow the same path as you do.
-Not only does the divine Emperor Julian tells us that such men are worthy of pity, not hate (Flavius Claudius Iulianus, I 135), but it is understood that all wanderers come from Zeus Xenios (Homer Odyssey, 6.
+Not only does the divine Emperor Julian tells us that such men are worthy of pity, not hate (Flavius Claudius Iulianus, III 135), but it is understood that all wanderers come from Zeus Xenios (Homer Odyssey, 6.
 207).
+Rather, what is important is their receptiveness to hospitality.

 Xenia would often be placed within a ritualistic context.
 Sometimes this would be in the context of a household ritual between the head of household and a beggar, where the kurios (Latin: Paterfamilias) would welcome a beggar into his home.
 This series of exchanges can be boiled down to a practice of purification, where the beggar becomes a scapegoat to load onto the miasma of the household.
 They come in to take not only gifts, but also the home’s impurity.
 When they depart, the miasma leaves as well.